OscarAkaElvis/game-of-thrones-hacking-ctf/README.md

  - Listen CAREFULLY to the hints.
 If you are stuck, read the hints again!
  - Powerful fail2ban spells were cast everywhere.
 Bruteforce is not an option for this CTF (2 minutes ban penalty)
  - The flags are 32 chars strings.
 Keep'em all! you'll need them
+ - It's supossed that you don't have physical access to the machine.
+Don't try to cheat.
+The challenge is to hack it through the network services

 **Requirements/starting guide**: